vulcand/vulcand/README.md

 ```

 Make sure you've specified `--vulcan` flag to tell vulcanctl where the running vulcand is.
 I've used lxc bridge interface in the example above.

-*Note* The dockerfile build in the example above is not reproducible (yet), and the vulcand API is a subject to change.